Oxted: Cricket

+Field hockey

+Oxted Hockey Club is a field hockey club that competes in the Men's England Hockey League and the South East Hockey League.

 Parks and open spaces

 Great and Little Earls Woods

 Covering a total of 9.8 ha, the Great and Little Earls Woods are an area of ancient woodland managed by the Woodland Trust.
 The sites are designated as ancient semi-natural woodland and the dominant tree species are oak and sweet chestnut.

 Master Park

 The 4.7 ha Master Park has been used as an outdoor recreation area since before 1900, although formal permission was only granted by the Hoskins Masters family in 1920.
-Three years later, a trust was formed to manage the park and local sports teams began to play matches there.
+Three years later on the 17th March 1923 11 acres 3 Rods and 22 Perches of land was given to the Parish by Charles Hoskins Master.
+The land excluded the triangle of land where the Legion and Scout huts stood adjacent Court Farm near St Mary's Church.
+A trust was formed to manage the park and local sports teams began to play matches there.
 The pavilion dates from 1996 and replaced an earlier building constructed in 1967.
+In 2024 a new brick built pavilion is under construction.
+When completed it will feature a modern café, sports changing facilities and versatile community rooms.
 A red oak tree was planted at the park in 1994, to celebrate the centenary of Oxted Parish Council.
 The children's playground was opened in 2000.

 Mill Lane Playing Fields, Hurst Green

 The 6 ha Mill Lane Playing Fields are owned by the District Council and leased by the Holland Sports and Social Association.
 The facilities include an athletics track and various sports pitches.
 The pavilion provides changing facilities and a licensed bar.
 The fields have been legally protected by the charity, Fields in Trust, since 1961 and are designated under the King George V Fields scheme.